This is it. This is what you've been looking for: The ultimate guide that covers everything you need to know for how to find cheap flights.

 These sites purchase fares from airlines and then sell them to travelers, sometimes at a mark-up … and sometimes even cheaper than you can get them directly from the airlines.
 And then there are even more popular platforms like Skyscanner and Momondo, which act as OTAs of OTAs.
 They aggregate the cheapest flight deals from tons of small online travel agencies.

-But these savings from third-party sites can come at a cost.
+And most importantly, these savings from third-party sites can come at a cost.
 There are tradeoffs to booking through an OTA.
 Chiefly, you're using a middleman to book your flights.
 If you book with Expedia then need to change or cancel your trip, you have to go through Expedia to do so – not the airline you're flying with.
 Some major sites may have the customer service to handle your request, but many smaller sites (with the biggest savings) do not.

 And in this day and age, booking directly with the airline is more important than ever.
 So do the mental math and make sure those savings are worth it.

-The U.S. government has a federal law that requires airlines to provide a full, 100% refund for any flight that touches U.S. soil if you cancel within 24 hours of booking.
+The U.S. government has a federal law that requires airlines to provide a full, 100% refund for almost any flight that touches U.S. soil if you cancel within 24 hours of booking.
 It doesn't matter if you're flying a U.S. carrier like American or Delta or a foreign airline like Lufthansa or Copa: If your flight departs from or arrives in the U.S., you're covered.